-While cleaning up I came across this programmable Texas Instruments SR56 calculator.
-I kept it all those years, probably because in 1977 it initiated my career as an embedded software engineer.
+While cleaning up, I came across this programmable Texas Instruments SR56 calculator.
+I've kept it all these years, probably because in 1977 it sparked my career as an embedded software engineer.

 Back in 2013 I was cleaning up some cabinets